ch1y0w0/CLIntercept/README.md

 3. Lightweight
 4. Written in raw Python with as less as dependencies possible

-# No I mean Seriously, WHY?
+# No I Mean Seriously, WHY?

 Well, i had times when i needed to do a quick debugging on packets but due to lack of this tool, i had to wait minutes for Burp to load and also deal with its interface.
 So i decided to write this tool that only needs a single command to run and do the main things that Burp is created for.
 Also i'm addicted to coding... so yeah.